 No breast pump is going to be as efficient as babies are at emptying the breast, and some moms are not going to be able to produce enough milk with just pumping.
 But with that being said, there are many moms who have been successful with exclusively pumping.

 In order to stimulate the supply and demand nature of nursing, you need to be pumping every time your baby takes a bottle.
+If you’re not making enough or you notice your supply is dipping, you can add minutes to your pumping sessions, or add pumping sessions to your day.

 Because breast milk is so easily digestible, it can be easy for caregivers to overfeed your baby and deplete your stash quickly, leaving you feeling like you’re not making enough for your baby.
 To avoid overfeeding, make sure your baby is being fed 1 to 1.5 oz. for every hour you’re away and make sure all caregivers are doing paced bottle feedings (source).